 As the three coaches pulled away from his small rental home toward Westland Drive, they collided with a Southern Railway train heading toward downtown Knoxville.
 The right rear of the VW was smashed, sending it 96 feet down the track.
 The train, which was traveling at a high rate of speed but had set its air brakes after seeing the car, traveled nearly a mile before stopping.

 Majors and Jones, a law school graduate who had played at Baylor University, were killed instantly.
 Rash, a former Missouri Tiger kicker, was taken to Fort Sanders Presbyterian Hospital in very critical condition.
 He would die four days later.

-Authorities later cited the time of the crash at 6:53 a.m. after finding Jones’ watch from the 1957 Sugar Bowl between Baylor and Tennessee, when he was an assistant with the Bears while going to law school.
+Authorities later cited the time of the crash at 6:53 a.m. after finding Jones’ watch from the 1957 Sugar Bowl between Baylor and Tennessee, when he was a quarterback for the Bears.

 Exactly why the coaches were unable to avoid the train remains a mystery to this day.

 News of the horrific crash spread quickly throughout Knoxville.
 UT President Andy Holt, who referred to the day as “very gloomy,” went to visit the wives and sons of the victims along with Coach Dickey and the other coaches.
 Fellow assistant and former UT star George Cafego, who was light-heartedly nicknamed “Bad News” in his playing days, unfortunately did have to deliver the bad news to Bill’s father and brother, John, who was then an assistant at Arkansas.

 A number of players gathered at the hospital to keep vigil on Coach Rash’s behalf until the coaches encouraged them to go back to the dorm.
 All UT athletic practices were canceled that day.